EcoFireGit/ecofire_prototype/documentation.md

 Google Calendar configuration in Google Cloud console.
-ClientID, ClientSecret, Redirect Uri in the app must match the configuration in Step 1 Google Calendar user auth, authorized calendarIds, prioriwise calendarId are stored in google_calendar_auth table Must take caution to restrict events to read only from User's non-prioriwise Calendars.
+ClientID, ClientSecret, Redirect Uri in the app must match the configuration in Step 1 Google Calendar user auth, authorized calendarIds, prioriwise calendarId are stored in google_calendar_auth table Events are only pulled from selected calendar.
+Can be updated at any time.
+Must take caution to restrict events to read only from User's non-prioriwise Calendars.
 Currently, there are no api routes available to create events in non-prioriwise Calendars

+### Calendar Button Functions
+"Authorize Google Calendar" - Allows the user to link their Google account with prioriwise "Get Calendars" - pulls all of the users google calendars into the table and displays them (we are not storing any of the calendars yet)
+"Create Prioriwise Calendar" - Allows the user to add a prioriwise calendar(if one exists they cannot create another one) "Add Selected Calendar" - Selected calendars are stored in the database and events are only pulled from these calendars

 ### User Workflow
 1. User is redirected to Google to Authorize prioriwise for access to his calendars -- must check  SELECT ALL when prompted by google